bashforgo/advent-of-code/2024/14/task.md

 \--- Part Two ---
 -----------------

 During the bathroom break, someone notices that these robots seem awfully similar to ones built and used at the North Pole.
-If they're the same type of robots, they should have a hard-coded Easter egg: very rarely, most of the robots should arrange themselves into _a picture of a Christmas tree_.
+If they're the same type of robots, they should have a hard-coded <span title="This puzzle was originally going to be about the motion of space rocks in a fictitious arcade game called Meteoroids, but we just had an arcade puzzle.">Easter egg</span>: very rarely, most of the robots should arrange themselves into _a picture of a Christmas tree_.

 _What is the fewest number of seconds that must elapse for the robots to display the Easter egg?_